taleh007/sourcerer-app/CONTRIBUTING.md

 We will review your Pull Request as soon as possible.
 Thank you for contributing!

-We value input from each member of the community, however we urge you to abide our [code of conduct](https://github.com/sourcerer-io/sourcerer-app/blob/master/CODE_OF_CONDUCT.md).
+We value input from each member of the community, however we urge you to abide by [code of conduct](https://github.com/sourcerer-io/sourcerer-app/blob/master/CODE_OF_CONDUCT.md).